-Commissioning Unit for this project's TE is UNDP Thailand Country Office.
-The Commissioning Unit will contract the evaluators and ensure the timely provision of per diems and travel arrangements within the country for the TE team, if the travel is permitted.
+The principal responsibility for managing the TE resides with the Commissioning Unit.
+The Commissioning Unit for this project's TE is UNDP Thailand Country Office.
+The Commissioning Unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the TE team.
 The Project Team will be responsible for liaising with the TE team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.